erSubhashThapa/100daysofcode/r1-log.md

 - ## Recipe Calculator

-  I started a new project yesterday, which I logged about.
+  I started a new project, which I wrote about yesterday.
 It still uses the NDB API.
-This one takes a recipe and recalculates the ingredienst to fit your macros.
-I don't expect to finish this soon, It sounds hard.
+This one takes a recipe and recalculates the ingredients to fit your macros.
+I don't expect to finish this soon, it sounds hard.
 But I will use it first to get more comfortable with asynchronous functions.
-I also want to get an idea of how these calculations would work.
+I also want to get an idea of how these calculations for the ingredients would work.

   ## NDB Search API

-  I used the API to search for food products.
+  I used the Search API to search for food products.

   Here's the [NDB API Searches documentation](https://ndb.nal.usda.gov/ndb/doc/apilist/API-SEARCH.md)